warlookq3/edx-documentation/en_us/edx_style_guide/source/templates/concept_template.rst

 {Place the introductory statement here.}

 {Include a contents directive.
-This directive resolves to an unordered list of links to the next-level headings in this file.}
+This directive resolves to an unordered list of links to the next level headings in this file.}

 .. contents::